syncfusion-content/typescript-docs/TypeScript/PivotChart/Chart-Types.md

-The following screenshot displays the **Stacking Bar Chart**.
+The following screenshot displays **stacking bar chart**:

 ![](Chart-Types_images/Chart-Types_img4.png)

-## Pie Chart
+## Pie chart

-A **Pie chart** is used to summarize a set of categorical data or displaying different values of a given variable (e.g., percentage distribution).
-This type of chart is a circle divided into a series of segments.
+The **pie chart** is used to summarize a set of categorical data or display different values of a given variable (e.g., percentage distribution).
+This type of chart is in a circular form that is divided into several segments.
 Each segment represents a particular category.

 {% highlight html %}